dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 11. On the Workspace page, select **Yes** to register the application group.

-**Note:** The *Register application group* field will automatically populate the application group we created earlier.
+>**Note**: The *Register application group* field will automatically populate the application group we created earlier.

 12. Select **Review + Create**.